jrhillae/AlienCSI_VM_JH/blogpost.md

 ## How to correctly cite your work?

-On what is Nomer based?
+On what is nomer based?
 ```shell
 nomer properties| grep preston
 ```
-Which version of GBIF taxonomic backbone is applied by Nomer?
+Which version of GBIF taxonomic backbone is applied by nomer?
 ```shell
 nomer properties| grep gbif
 ```